Alcohol Vs. Alcohol-Free Mouthwash

 Mouthwash complements your existing oral healthcare solutions, and so, it prevents any serious oral conditions from taking place by maintaining your teeth and mouth’s cleanliness every day.

 It is widely accepted that alcohol in mouthwash can kill bacteria in your mouth.
-But the truth is, this is just a M-Y-T-H. The concentration of alcohol is too low to even kill the harmful microorganisms in your mouth.
+But the truth is, this is just a M-Y-T-H. Visit reemedical.com/ for more info about disability rating increase help.
+The concentration of alcohol is too low to even kill the harmful microorganisms in your mouth.
 It can even end up killing your mouth’s good bacteria instead.
 The main reason why it’s in your mouthwash is because it is actually used as a preservative and as a carrier agent for ingredients like menthol.

 - There are varieties of alcohol-free mouthwash products that are flavorless or have very mild tastes.
 This is perfect for people who don’t like overbearing flavors or mint flavors in general.